paulinho-16/MEIC-TVVS/assignments/assignment2.md

 1. Calling the `adjustSecondsToday` method with a specific value in its argument
 1. Verifying the final values for the `secondsToday` and `secondsOverall` variables after the method has been called, expecting a predetermined output using the `assertEquals` method

-The tests only differ on the values provided for the steps 2 and 3.
+The tests only differ on the values provided for steps 2 and 3.

-In the first case, the value initially set on the `secondsToday` variable before the method call is smaller than the one afterwards.
+In the first case, the value initially set on the `secondsToday` variable before the method call is smaller than the one afterward.
 This results in an increased expected output of the `secondsOverall` variable after the method call.

 ```java
 @Test